Myth 1: Find your air conditioner technician from Craigslist.

 The World Wide Web has gifted us with a variety of places to go to look for an A/C system service technician, but beware because not all are comparable.
 While the Better Business Bureau displays information on whether a business is accredited and, if so, a letter grade depending on their business history and practices, other websites are open to anyone wanting to post an ad.
 Case in point, Craigslist lets anyone post an ad for their services, not requiring them to verify whether or not they’re actually qualified, licensed and bonded, or have the proper training and background.

 If you decide on a business or individual without having the ability to identify their qualifications and skill set, it might end up costing you more in the long run.
-If the serviceman or woman doesn’t have the knowledge to properly fix your specific air conditioning system, you might end up needing another, more experienced company to correct their mistakes and it could cost you multiple service charges.
+If the serviceman or woman doesn’t have the knowledge to properly fix your specific air conditioning system, you might end up needing another, more experienced company to correct their mistakes and it could cost you multiple Trip Charges.

 Myth 2: Hiring a small business is better.